Classic Bells > Soapy stuff > Iodine Number and INS

 Fats with INS from 45 to 85 include beeswax, lanolin, and fats high in linoleic and linolenic acids, including rice bran oil, corn oil, rapeseed, grapeseed, pumpkin, regular sunflower, soybean, regular canola, regular safflower, hempseed, and flaxseed (linseed).

-The lard soap will last a long time and will produce low amounts of dense long-lived lather.
-The coconut-olive soap will have a much shorter life in the bath and will produce a generous amount of fluffy lather.
+For example, a 100% lard recipe and a second recipe with a blend of coconut and olive can be formulated to have the same INS number.
+The lard soap will last a long time in the bath and will produce modest amounts of dense long-lived lather.
+The coconut-olive soap, however, will have a much shorter life in the bath and will produce a larger amount of fluffy lather.

 Soap recipes can be designed without ever looking at the Iodine Number or INS value.
 I know of two rules of thumb that soap makers use to guard against rancidity and softness --